 Many artisan candle makers have a view that the wick is the most important feature of great quality, slow-burning, scent-throwing candle.
 The type of wick chosen needs to throw a consistent small and safe flame, and definitely not self-extinguishing!
 The wick allows the candle to burn in the centre, providing a circular pool, ‘the melt pool’, and doesn’t throw up any of that awful soot whilst burning.

 Again, you’ll find those making great eco-base candles will be making it very clear in their marketing what types of wicks they are using, whilst those using synthetic types like to ignore providing this information, and you may only find out when you see puffs of black smoke coming out of the wick.

 Step 3 The candle fragrances

-Candle making is a huge multi-billion pound business globally, the printed packaging and the copywriting of the description and contents as important as the fragrance.
-Candle marketing has become as important, the packaging has to be striking, contemporary and professional, if not more so, than the product.
+Candle making is a huge multi-billion pound business globally, the printed packaging and the copywriting of the description and contents are as important as the fragrance.
+Candle marketing has become as important, the packaging has to be striking, contemporary, and professional, if not more so, than the product.

 Pets have a better sense of smell than humans and some essential oils used may cause them distress.

 Essential oils are derived from flowers, fruits, herbs, and plants that we all love, the aromas such as roses and lavender, herbs such as basil and thyme, lemon and avocado the fruits, myrrh the sap-like substance cut out of the tree, and many, many more essential oils, now available, produced across the globe.

 Essential oils are not cheap to make, a practice that can still be seen in some parts around the world carried out by hand presses, coupled with different global growing seasons, soils, and climates, make each batch of essential oils processed unique.